How can we get back to a vibrant prayer life during life’s busyness? How can we get back to truly engaging with God?

 Fight the wandering mind with lists, pictures, and notes

-There are times for prayer that should be orderly—times when you have the faces of people and their needs in front of you and methodically prayer though those needs.
+There are times for prayer that should be orderly—times when you have the faces and needs of people in front of you and methodically prayer through those needs.
 Personally, I use the Echo Prayer Manager app to help me keep track of what I want to pray for.
 I stopped journaling prayer requests because I wanted to have access to edit and update easily.
-And, I dreaded the thought of losing that journal.
+And I dreaded the thought of losing that journal.

 Enlist a prayer partner

 This should be someone you can pray with and someone who can keep you accountable in your prayer life.